jonnymind/SIRPAS/Books/Rulebook.md

 # Perks and Drags

 Perks and drags are generic advantages and disadvantages that don’t impact the game system directly.
-They usually give more flavor  in terms of roleplaying, and better define a character in its settings.
+They are meant to give more flavor in terms of roleplaying, and better define a character in its settings.

 Being famous, of noble origins, being able to play a certain instrument, knowing a certain literature or scientific topic, being rich, and the inverse of those are considered perks (or drags).

 They can and usually will have an influence in how the adventure plays, and some of them can have indirect and direct effect on the rules.